 Your identification number, name, gender, and date of birth are used by the Trust to determine your eligibility for benefits, and are used only for this purpose while you are a member of the University Students' Council Staff Benefit Plan.
 Without the use of this information you are still covered for benefits, however, your claims may not be adjudicated.
 This personal information is stored with the utmost attention to security and deployed sparingly to fulfill the requirements of the Plan and the law.
-For further information on the use of this information, contact the Plan Administrator.
+For further information on the use of this information or to revoke the use of this information, contact the Plan Administrator.